Module overview

 Assessment strategy

-In this module there will be three assessment tasks that will assist you in gaining an understanding of how to design, manage, and evaluate social media strategy.
-First, you will produce a social media audit; second, you will respond to a social media crisis; and third, you will generate a social media strategy in response to a client brief.Summative
+In this module there will be two assessment tasks that will assist you in gaining an understanding of how to design, manage, and evaluate social media strategy.
+First, you will produce a social media audit and second, you will work in groups to generate a digital media artefact or a social media strategy in response to a client brief.Summative

 This is how we’ll formally assess what you have learned in this module.